saunders77/TapConductor/README.md

 </p>

 <p>
   TapConductor is open-source software.
-You can build it from the code in this repository or download the installer for Windows or Mac:
+You can install it from the Apple App Store, build it from the code in this repository, or download the installer for Windows or Mac:
   <h3><a href="https://github.com/saunders77/TapConductor/releases/download/TapConductor/v0.1.0_TapConductor_universal.dmg">⬇️ Download Mac installer v0.1.0_TapConductor_universal.dmg</a></h3>
   <h3><a href="https://github.com/saunders77/TapConductor/releases/download/TapConductor/v0.1.0_TapConductor_universal.dmg">⬇️ Download Windows installer v0.1.0_TapConductor_x64-setup.exe</a></h3>
 </p>